A welcome email is essential for any online business, and we’re here to help you with effective welcome email examples.

 What: The photos show us that Thrillist does food, drink, and travel.
-(Plus, I want that burger.)
+(Plus, we want that burger.)

-Why: What's the best burger in America?
-What don’t I know about drinks?
-I want to know!
+Why: What’s the best burger in America?
+What don’t we know about drinks?
+We want to know!
 When you caption a photo, you’re giving yourself another opportunity to tell you audience why they should care and including clickbait messaging.

 Also consider the size of your image.
-Nothing is worse than a photo that isn’t visible on mobile or takes ages to load, or an email being so heavy it clogs your inbox.
+Nothing is worse than a photo that isn’t visible on mobile or takes ages to load, or an email being so heavy it clogs an inbox.

-Where: Mentioning “Thrillist” nine times makes me remember where I signed up.
+Where: Mentioning “Thrillist” nine times makes me remember where we signed up.
 It also leads me back to all of their properties.
 They’re all included.
 It’s the carpet bomb of linking.